microsoft/onnxruntime/onnxruntime/python/tools/quantization/README.md

 quantize() takes a model in ModelProto format and returns the quantized model in ModelProto format.

 ### Various quantization modes
+Default is set to QuantizationMode.IntegerOps with dynamic input quantization.

 - **QuantizationMode.IntegerOps with static input quantization**:
     Quantize using integer ops.
 Inputs/activations are quantized using static scale and zero point values which are specified through "quantization_params" option.